dandandy/blog.chainring.xyz/content/posts/tp-ts-imports.md

 When using the [fp-ts](https://gcanti.github.io/fp-ts/) library we can end up with files containing many imports of different functors, applicative or monads.
 Managing fp-ts library imports can be a challenge because Typescript offers us many different ways to import libraries.
 There are [other blog articles](https://blog.atomist.com/typescript-imports/) that already break down the different ways we can import libraries, but due to the nature of fp-ts I suggest this simple import convention which will make your code more understandable and concice than just doing what your IDE suggests.

 An import convention is necessary when using fp-ts because a lot of the different files in the libray have coliding namespaces.
-For example all of the functors have a `map` function.
-To get around this problem we should use qualified imports for all of the library files.
-The import should be qualified to the upper case initial of the file name.
-For example:
+For example by definition all functors have a `map` function.
+To get around this colliding namespace problem we should use qualified imports for all of the library files.
+The import should be qualified with the upper case initial of the file name:

 ```typescript
 import * as O from "fp-ts/Option"